evemarenghi/PUI2018_em3932/HW5_em3932/README.md

 ## Assignment 1: Review a classmate's Citibike project proposal

 For part 1 of the homework, I was assigned a classmate's Citibike project proposal to review.
 I evaluated my classmate's formulation of the null and alternative hypotheses.
-I then reviewed my classmate's manipulation of the data to get it into the right from to asssess the null hypothesis.
+I then reviewed my classmate's manipulation of the data to get it into the right form to test the null hypothesis.
 I then selected a statistical test to test the null hypothesis and explained my reasoning.

 ## Assignment 2: Literature choices of statistical tests

 For part 2 of the homework, I chose 3 statistical tests from the table provided.
 I searched the online journal Plos One to find papers that utilized each of the 3 tests I selected.
 For each paper, I scanned and identified features used in the statistical test (such as independent variable, independent variable type, dependent variable, dependent variable type).
 I also included a screenshot of the main plot for each statistical test.
 This exercise helped me to get a better understanding of how statistical tests are used in research and how statistical tests are presented in scientific journals.

+## Test 1: Ancova

 | **Statistical Analyses**	|  **IV(s)**  |  **IV type(s)** |  **DV(s)**  |  **DV type(s)**  |  **Control Var** | **Control Var type**  | **Question to be answered** | **_H0_** | **alpha** | **link to paper**|
 |:----------:|:----------|:------------|:-------------|:-------------|:------------|:------------- |:------------------|:----:|:-------:|:-------|